SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 #### Login settings

-The following **Preferred login modes** are available:
+In the field **Preferred login modes*, you can select one of the following options:

-* "OAuth Internal" which is the recommended option as it provides better security.
+* OAuth Internal - Recommended, since it provides high security, using authorization tokens to prove your identity (to the server)
-* "Basic Auth" which should be chosen only for specific compatibility reasons.
+* Basic Auth - Should be chosen only for specific compatibility reasons, since it only provides basic security.
-* "Single sign-on redirect" which can be selected only if SSO is configured.
-If selected, it will remove both Basic Auth and OAuth Internal login options.
+* Single sign-on redirect - Can be selected only if SSO is configured.
+If selected, will remove Basic Auth and OAuth Internal login options.

 This login mode will be used by the platform's applications as the default method to authenticate users.
 Device authentication stays unchanged.